Advantages of IP Video Surveillance Over Analog

 - PoE Switch: An IP video surveillance system that uses a PoE (power over Ethernet) switch enables your Category 5e or 6 cables to not only run the signal from your cameras, but also power the cameras as well.
 This eliminates the need for an additional power supply.
 Also, new IP cameras can reside on an already existing network.

-If you are one of those out there still using an analog system, don’t worry.
+If your facility still has an analog system, don’t worry.
 Converting and/or phasing from an analog system to an IP system is easy to accomplish and it doesn’t involve you losing all of that expensive equipment your invested in several years ago.
-If you are interested in converting to an IP system or are interested in installing a brand new IP video surveillance system, please contact us at Pentegra Systems and one of our security sales engineers would be happy to discuss your current situation and devise a solution to solve your problems.